API Testing Tool Katalon Studio Review:

 After trying Katalon Studio API testing features, I am quite satisfied with the result as it suits my team of both automation and manual testers.
 We can use Katalon Studio for API testing as well as Web UI testing.

-You can free download Katalon Studio and try hands-on.
+You can use download Katalon Studio for free and try hands-on.

 Feel free to share your thoughts about this API testing tool in the comments section below!